NamrataAdhvaryu/Banaji_Eye_Care/README.md

 # Banaji_Eye_Care
 A Simple Mobile Application  for Banaji Eye care,Mumbai,India.
 Code cannot upload due to security reason.Sharing design and flow of the Application.

+# About the Project
+Keeping track of appointments, current news, finances, and managing travel arrangements are all realistic requirements for modern ophthalmologists. by this app Patients can take a self-guided vision screening, locate an eyecare provider near them and make an appointment–directly from the app!

+# Application

+* Clinical calculator

+* Vision testing by various means

+* Appointments of the patient with the doctor

+* Social networking

+* Patient record managemen

+* location of clinics in a particular area

+* Entrance examination preparation

+* Telemedicine.

+# Build With

+* Swift
+* Cocoa Pods
+* MySQL
+* SQlite